-Fulton County School Calendar – Staff development kicks off the school year, beginning late July through the first week of August—professional development and pre-planning take place July 28–August 1, followed by the first day for students on Monday, August 4, 2025.
+Fulton County School System Calendar – Staff development kicks off the school year, beginning late July through the first week of August—professional development and pre-planning take place July 28–August 1, followed by the first day for students on Monday, August 4, 2025.
 This includes mixing key holidays and breaks in: Labor Day, September 1, a one-day Professional Development Break (remote learning), September 16, and Fall Break, October 13–17.

-The Wednesday before Thanksgiving, Election Day (November 4), is a virtual learning or work day, and the dates of Thanksgiving Break are November 24–28.
+District Calendar / 2025-26 School Calendar: The Wednesday before Thanksgiving, Election Day (November 4), is a virtual learning or work day, and the dates of Thanksgiving Break are November 24–28.
 Winter Break is December 22–31, and the first semester ends December 19.
 After Martin Luther King Jr. Day, January 19, is distant, the second semester starts January 6.
 May 21 is the final day of school for students; May 22 is a staff post-planning day.
 The calendar consists of 177 days of instruction (88 first semester; 89 second semester), plant days for built-in professional development, and buffer days.
 June 19 is also observed as Juneteenth.

 Fulton County School Calendar 2025-2026